Remembering the Old Convention Center Site Development Project

 I had planned to return to Washington DC in August 2020 for another convention.
 Well, that did not happen.
 As it turned out I was in a complete lockdown due to the Covid 19 pandemic in Melbourne Australia where I live.
 We have just emerged from that 111 day lockdown.
 Melbourne's five million residents saw an end to the strict stay-home orders that put an entire city into a type of protective custody.
 It was controversial, calamitous for jobs and crushingly hard for many, but Australian health specialists believe it has worked.
 With the very low case numbers that are now being reported I am cautiously optimism that the worst is over.
 I was fortunate that I could carry on at home with my work.
 My sister and I spent a lot of time Face timing, checking in to see that we each were ok.
 I cringe when I see the horrible Fall surge that is now occurring in the US.
 My sister assures me that she, unlike it seems many folks, is wearing a mask whenever she is outside her apartment and is social distancing from friends.
 They sometimes meet outside if the weather is good, but no inside dining or gathering indoors socially.
 We are all eagerly waiting for the distribution of a vaccine.

 For my entertainment during our shutdown, I depended upon mobile pokies at my favorite online casinos.
+I found the best pokies at online-casino-party.co where they update their listings every Thursday.
 When all the clubs and pubs shut down, Aussie punters really freaked out.
 Listening to my friends you would have thought it was the end of the world.
 Shops, cafes, salons, restaurants, bars and places of worship are now opening back up, but I think I am going to continue to play pokies online for awhile.
 The city plans to continue shedding restrictions in the coming weeks, but I am still a bit concerned that we might see a surge, if people disregard wearing masks and social distancing.
 Despite key factors working in Melbourne’s favor, including closed borders, an infection count that was tiny by international standards, and a state government with strong public backing, it still took twice as long as anticipated to crush the curve.
 I worry about my sister in the US.
 Hopefully in another year we will be able to see each other in person without social distancing and wearing masks.

 NEWS TIME LINE